-In the event of a COVID-19 resurgence during the course that necessitates the course delivery moving away from face-to-face interaction, all remaining in-person lectures will be delivered entirely online, either synchronously (i.e., at the times indicated in the timetable) or asynchronously (e.g., posted on OWL for students to view at their convenience).
+In the event of an emergency during the course that necessitates the course delivery moving away from face-to-face interaction, all remaining in-person lectures will be delivered entirely online, either synchronously (i.e., at the times indicated in the timetable) or asynchronously (e.g., posted on OWL for students to view at their convenience).
 The grading scheme will not change.
 Any remaining assessments will also be conducted online as determined by the course instructor.